 We call a (non-necessarily finite) graph $G$ a {\it dual polar graph} if it satisfies the axioms (A1),(A3),(A4), and (A5) of Theorem \ref{th:cameron_dual_polar}, that is, we do not require finiteness of the diameter (axiom (A2)).
-Our first result of this section shows that dual polar graphs constitute a natural subclass of weakly modular graphs and therefore can be characterized in a local-to-global way.
+Our first result of this chapter shows that dual polar graphs constitute a natural subclass of weakly modular graphs and therefore can be characterized in a local-to-global way.
 This also provides a simple characterization of dual polar graphs.
 Recall that a graph $G$ is thick if each $2$--interval of $G$ contains an induced square.
-Here are the main results of this section.
+Here are the main results of this chapter.

 \begin{theorem} For a graph $G=(V,E)$ the following conditions are equivalent: \begin{itemize} \item[(i)] $G$ is a dual polar graph;

 \item[(ii)] $G$ is a thick weakly modular graph not containing induced $K^-_4$ and isometric $K^-_{3,3}$;